-- 1. Letters of Collaboration that document what is being committed that is of significance to the project.
-Letters that merely endorse the project or offer nonspecific support for project activities should not be included and the proposal may be returned without review if such letters of support are included; - 2. a Biographical Sketch of the external evaluator (if that person is named in the project description); - 3.
-For Center submissions only: a letter from the president or chief academic officer of the host institution documenting the institution's commitment to the Center; and - 4.
-For existing Centers seeking a renewal or transitioning to a Resource Center, up to five pages of Results from Prior NSF Support.
+- Letters of Collaboration that describe the expected contributions, roles and responsibilities of the partners to the project/Center are required.
+Letters that merely endorse the project or offer nonspecific support for project activities should not be included and the proposal may be returned without review if such letters of support are included. - A Biographical Sketch of the external evaluator: If the evaluator or evaluation team is named in the proposal, then their Biographical Sketch(es) must be uploaded in the section in Research.gov called "Other Personnel Biographical Information", and they must follow the NSF format. - For Center submissions only: a letter from the president or chief academic officer of the host institution documenting the institution's commitment to the Center; and - For renewal Center submissions only: up to five pages of Results from Prior NSF Support.
+This section should detail outcomes and impacts resulting from prior support under the headings of Intellectual Merit and Broader Impacts.

-The addition of other documents in this section, except those specified above or required by the PAPPG, will result in the proposal being returned without review.
+The addition of other documents in the Special Information and Supplementary Documentation section, except those specified above or required by the PAPPG, will result in the proposal being returned without review.